 - Or you can complete the same process on your live site now that you’ve confirmed the updates do not break the site.

-- If you have any issues in this process you can always go back to the backup taken in step #1.
+- If you have any issues in this process, you can always return to Step #1.

-For a more in depth guide to updating your WordPress site, we found this guide very helpful.
+For a more in-depth guide to updating your WordPress site, we found this guide to be very helpful.